Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Ankara, Turkey.

 The following persons may accompany a visa applicant to their interview:

-Attorneys, petitioners, and interpreters are not permitted to accompany clients into the waiting room or to their interview without specific approval from the consular section.
+Attorneys and petitioners are not permitted to accompany clients into the waiting room or to their interview without prior approval from the consular section.

 Immigrant visa fees